gopamin/gopamin/README.md

 -   BadgerDB

 Based on the database type you choose, a `docker-compose.yml` file will be added (if need be) as well to make running the database instance easier for development purposes.

+## Supported Logging Libraries

+No matter what type of project you want to scaffold, the `-l` flag must be passed in order to choose the logger type.
+Supported loggers are as follows:

+-   Log
+-   Slog
+-   Logrus
+-   Zap

 ## Installation